CantaraJS/cantara/README.md

 ## Required

-- Implement "test" command
-  - Env vars
-    - If available, use .env.test
-    - Fallback to .env.development
-    - or just use process.env.TEST\_\*
-  - Aliases
 - Make sure intellisense always shows right suggestions
 - Provide "publish" command with good UX for publishing a package to NPM
   - Look at "np"